Narrating

 “The one-cent stamps fly off our shelves…”

 In the central Post Office of Athens, Georgia recently, I needed to add thirteen cents to my letter’s postage.
-I asked if they still carry one-cent stamps.
-“Oh, yes.
-They are our best sellers,” said the grey-haired man behind the counter. …
+I asked if they still ...

 Read more >